moinwiki/moin/docs/admin/configure.rst

 create_simple_mapping
 ---------------------
-This is a helper function to make storage setup easier - it helps you to:
+This is a helper function to make storage setup easier - it helps you:

 * create a simple setup that uses 3 storage backends internally for these parts of the namespace: